aShevc/entities-processor/README.md

 # metrics-processor
-Processing random metrics into distributed system, measuring performance
+Processing generic metrics into the distributed system with eventual databse sink